owenkobasz/ebay-tools/README.md

 # 🛠️ eBay Tools

 Tools to make life easier as an eBay seller.
-Currently everything is written in Python and runs in a terminal or via a web-based Streamlit interface.
+Currently everything is written in Python and can be run locally or on Streamlit.
-I plan to migrate them to a unified webpage with Flash/Django down the line.
+Plan migrate them to a unified webpage with Flash/Django down the line.

 🌐 First Web App, eBay Profit Tool: [ebay-profit-tool.streamlit.app](https://ebay-profit-tool.streamlit.app/)